KevinABird/KevinABird.github.io/_posts/2021-02-12-still-no-support.md

 title:  "Still No Support For Hereditarianism"
 ---

 It's been a little over a week since my paper challenging hereditarianism was published in the American Journal of Physical Anthropology.<sup>1</sup> Already some hereditarians have attempted a rebuttal.
-One in particular by John Fuerst<sup>2</sup> warrants a response at least partially because it is a component of a preprint that somehow found its way onto Biorxiv <sup>3</sup>.
-Fuerst makes a few key claims:
+One in particular by John Fuerst<sup>2</sup> warrants a response at least partially because it is a component of a preprint that somehow found its way onto Biorxiv.<sup>3</sup> Fuerst makes a few key claims:

 1. There is no evidence of stabilizing selection, which would make genetic differences smaller than I predict